Cmastris/top_tweets/README.md

 - Create an instance of `Bot`, optionally providing a default list of usernames or user IDs to share from and a default metric to sort/rank Tweets by
 - Use `share_from_user()` to Quote Tweet or Retweet a top Tweet (that hasn't already been shared) by a specific user, from the previous `num_days` based on `metric`
 - Use `share_from_random_user()` to Quote Tweet or Retweet a top Tweet (that hasn't already been shared) by a randomly selected user from a list, from the previous `num_days` based on `metric`
+- If the #1 Tweet has already been shared then the #2 Tweet will be shared instead, and so on
+- Quote content includes the account, Tweet rank (e.g. number 1), `metric`, `num_days`, and (optionally) additional hashtags
 - More detailed documentation is provided within the class and method docstrings

 For example...